Trade Stock Indices

 The margin or required capital by a trader to open SPAIN35Cash index is € 140, this is after leverage, if there was no leverage a trader would be required to put € 14,000 as the capital.

-From the above example you can see that leverage makes the online stock index market available to most people by reducing the initial capital required by over 100 times using leverage option 100:1, this is the reason why index trading is becoming popular.
+From the above example you can see that leverage makes the online index market available to most people by reducing the initial capital required by over 100 times using leverage option 100:1, this is the reason why stock index trading is becoming popular.